alicer3/corda-kubernetes-deployment/README.md

     - values: generate `values.yaml` for later deployments and create Azure resources
         - prepareAzure.sh: use the values in `variables.sh` to fill in `values-template.yml` to create `values.yaml` and create Azure resources
     - delete-all.sh: handle deployment and Azure resource deletion
-    - helm_compile.sh: use `values.yaml` to compile helm charts and execute the actual deployments
-    - ingress_setup.sh: deployment ingress controller shared by the all namespace
+    - helm_compile.sh: allow you to operate on specific node
+    - daily-routine.sh: update the cordapp and springboot release of batch nodes to specific date

 ---

 ## TO-DOS
-- optimization for operation
-    - partial re-deployment of node
-        - redeploy node only with new cordapps
-        - redeploy springboot application only
-        - redeploy node and database
-        - redeploy node and springboot application
-        - redeploy all deployments
-    - batch deployment of nodes
-- Log expose: how to expose the logs in real time fashion
-- View privilege account for DB

 ---
 ## Feedback